-F.4.2.
-Mechanisms in standard format for the gathering and preparation of financial information, which are applied and used in all units within the entity or group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.
+F.4.2 Mechanisms in standard format for the gathering and preparation of financial information, which are applied and used in all units within the entity or group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.

-The accounting data, after validation via the controls defined, are transferred directly to the financial information, enabling full traceability between accounting and the financial statements, both individual and consolidated.
+The accounting data are transferred directly to the financial information and enable full traceability between accounting and the financial statements both individual and consolidated.

-For the purpose of formulating the consolidated information, all the Group companies use mechanisms for gathering, analysing and preparing the information in standard format.
+For the purpose of formulating the consolidated information, all the Group's companies use mechanisms for gathering, analysing and preparing the information in standard format.